 My favourite living filmmaker is Hirozaku Koreeda (Shoplifters / After Life).
 I look forward to his films so much and savour every moment.
 He always follows the emotion in his stories.

 I love Kim Longinotto (Dreamcatcher) and Carole Salter's (Almost Heaven) films, they make hugely powerful, intimate documentaries with a tiny crew.
 They're astonishing.
-I think about Chris Smith's film American Movie a lot.
+I think about Chris Smith's film American Movie and the profoundly human work of Agnes Varda a lot.

 I'm also a huge fan of maximalist, ultra designed cinema - Max Ophuls (Lola Montes) and Powell and Pressburger.
 I fell in love with my husband after he took me to see a screening of Powell and Pressburger's "Black Narcissus".
 Brooding passion, swooning nuns in the heady atmosphere of the Himalayas, brought to life by Jack Cardiff in a sound stage using chalk, smoke and mirrors.
 How could I resist?